LennoxP/LennoxP/README.md

-<p align="right">Hi there!
+<h4 align="right">Hi there!
 I'm currently a student enrolled in a technical course where I'm learning Java, Networks, JavaScript, HTML & CSS.
 In addition to my school studies, I'm also expanding my knowledge through external courses, such as those from Origamid.
 I'm passionate about technology and cybersecurity, and I'm gaining experience as a junior ethical hacker, focusing on penetration testing.
-Always eager to learn and improve my skills!</p>
+Always eager to learn and improve my skills!</h4>

 ###